 Note: Once registered, students are responsible for all expended and committed costs, which could be as high as full course fee, even if the course is dropped prior to the start of classes.
 Some seats may be reserved for Bandier Program and music industry students.

-Course-related fee: A fee will be billed from Syracuse to cover site visits and other costs associated with the course (2019–20 fee = $50).
+Course-related fee: A fee will be billed from Syracuse to cover events, site visits, and other costs associated with the course (2021-22 fee = $50).

 Department: Music History